How to insert a check mark symbol?

 In this Excel tutorial, you will learn how to insert the check mark symbol in Excel.

-The check emoji is the one you would like to add to your spreadsheet.
+Inserting check mark symbols in Excel can be helpful for various purposes, from marking completed tasks to enhancing the visual appeal of your spreadsheet.
 There are a few ways to insert the check mark symbol into your spreadsheet.

 Navigate to the Insert tab on the ribbon.
 Click the Symbol button.